 # Top

+Each LifterLMS license has a limit on the number of active websites you can use it on.
 The number of active websites you can use your license key on depends on your plan.
 Please review the LifterLMS pricing page for current details, but generally:

 • Single Add-on & Earth Bundle: 1 Active Site